Working with the seafood industry in Northern Ireland

 Our aim is to partner with industry to provide timely support on the issues they face locally.
 We create projects, events and initiatives that celebrate the fantastic seafood available in Northern Ireland and those who supply it.

-Our Seafish Northern Ireland Manager, Dr Annika Clements, works with the Northern Irish seafood industry and its SNIAC representatives to ensure the local coordination of our activities.
+Our Seafish Northern Ireland Manager, Sally Stewart-Moore, works with the Northern Irish seafood industry and its SNIAC representatives to ensure the local coordination of our activities.

 What we do in Northern Ireland